based on the play In Moonlight Black Boys Look Blue by Tarell Alvin McCraney

 written and directed by Barry Jenkins

-In the indie drama Moonlight, writer/director Barry Jenkins takes us on a journey through the life of Chiron Harris, a sensitive boy who grows up poor in Miami’s Liberty City, spends his teenage years bullied by his peers and unloved by his addict mother, and in time becomes an emotionally withdrawn adult.
-But what’s interesting about the film is how Chiron’s remoteness is directly related to his sexual identity as a black closeted homosexual trying to survive in an aggressive male-dominated world.
+In the indie drama Moonlight, writer/director Barry Jenkins introduces us to Chiron Harris, a sensitive kid who grows up poor in Miami’s Liberty City, spends his teenage years uncared for by his addict mother and bullied by his peers, and eventually becomes an emotionally withdrawn adult.
+But what separates this from other coming-of-age films is that Chiron’s remoteness is directly related to his sexual identity as a black homosexual trying to survive in an aggressive male-dominated world.
 Indeed, a place where being a “faggot” could very well get you killed.

-It is in the final act that Moonlight finds surer footing.
-Chiron (Trevante Rhodes) has followed in Juan’s footsteps and is now a pusher himself.
-One day he receives a call from his old friend/one-time teenage fling Kevin (André Holland) – the only person Chiron’s ever loved – and something long repressed stirs inside of him.
-They meet at the diner where Kevin works as a cook, and the scene that transpires is a beautiful, understated encounter filled with longing and things unsaid.
-Their final embrace speaks volumes, and for a brief moment Moonlight shimmers.
+It’s in the final act that Moonlight finds surer footing.
+The adult Chiron has followed in Juan’s footsteps and is now a pusher himself.
+One day he receives a call from his old friend/one-time fling Kevin (André Holland) – the only person Chiron’s ever loved – and something long repressed stirs inside of him.
+They meet at the diner where Kevin works as a cook, and the scene that transpires is filled with longing and things unsaid.
+Their final embrace speaks volumes, and for a brief moment Moonlight shines brighter.

 Carlos I. Cuevas